opconWizard/opcon-docs/docs/utilities/SMA-Resource-Monitor/Tools.md

 - **Whole Words Only**: Indicates if the whole word must be found to match the criteria.
-  - If selected, the search will only find the whole word as it stands alone (e.g., typing \'rule\' for the name would only find (if it existed) Rule, rule).
+  - If selected, the search will only find the whole word as it stands alone (e.g., typing 'rule' for the name would only find (if it existed) Rule, rule).
-  - If not selected, the search will find the name not only if it stands alone, but will also find other words that match the same order of characters for the name (e.g., typing \'rule\' for the name would find (if it existed) Rule, rule, Ruler, ruler, Ruled, ruled).
+  - If not selected, the search will find the name not only if it stands alone, but will also find other words that match the same order of characters for the name (e.g., typing 'rule' for the name would find (if it existed) Rule, rule, Ruler, ruler, Ruled, ruled).
 - **Case-Sensitive**: Indicates if case-sensitivity should be applied